 The next island on our list is St. Lucia, which has successfully established its presence on the world’s tourist map.
 People throng it for its vibrant culture and a potpourri of awe-inspiring landscapes ranging from rushing rivers to tumbling waterfalls.

 In March, the island nation’s volcanic beaches, reef-diving sites, luxury resorts, and fishing villages come alive with adventure-seeking tourists from all over the world.
 Which is perhaps why it is the most picturesque Caribbean island.

 Explore the Pigeon Island National Park, on the west coast picnicking locals, and take the plunge at the Toraille Waterfalls, among other activities.

 Must Do: Enter the crater of La Soufrière Drive-In Volcano to experience the unique smell of sulfur emanating from the volcano.
 Combine it with a relaxing mud bath at Sulphur Springs Park.

 Curacao is a Dutch Caribbean island known for its rich marine life and beautiful coral reefs.
 The island nation has a European flair, which, combined with the local culture, gives you a truly unique experience.
-It has hundreds of pristine beaches where one can enjoy an afternoon of snorkeling and diving.
+Which is why it is one of the best travel in March.
+It also has hundreds of pristine beaches where one can enjoy an afternoon of snorkeling and diving.